sdt6585/convergence-docs/Game Design Document.md

 Luck Die: Every time you roll a standard skill or stat roll, a luck die rolls in the background.
 This is a d30, and if it lands in a 1-29, nothing happens.
 If you roll a 30 (or your luck adds up to 30) you have a cosmic moment, which means you gain a free re-roll to use at your choice.
 Your luck stat is added to every luck roll.

+### Inventory

+There are 3 primary types of inventory that players will manage:

+- Character (Player or NPC)
+- Ship
+- World

+Character Inventory
+A character can carry a maximum amount of carry weight in kilograms.
+Their carry weight is determined by their strength times their constitution.
+Equipment such as exoskeletons can significantly improve carry weight.
+Players may add to their inventory from the ship inventory when they are in a ship, or from the world inventory if they are on a planetary system.
+Player's may place items from their own inventory into the ship inventory while they are on a ship.

+During turn-based mode, player-initiated inventory updates take up an action.

+Game Masters may manage any character's inventory at any time.

+Ship Inventory

 ### Space Navigation
 When your crew is assembled on your ship and ready to set a course, you will view the various levels of the space map system to set your destination.